 Ninja Specialty Coffee Maker

 A single-serve machine that can operate both as a quick, one-person fix and as a high-end specialty unit, this Ninja coffee machine really does it all.
 A dial control allows you to choose your cup size from the six available, and a travel mug will easily fit underneath the coffee dispenser.
 There's also a folding arm to handle smaller cups.
-No matter what the size, you'll have brew options of classic coffee, super-rich, iced coffee, or specialty.
+No matter what the size, you'll have brew options of classic coffee, super-rich, or even a specialty like a chai spiced cold brew.

 This is not a pod machine, so you can add whatever particular brand of coffee you happen to prefer.
 The included scoop will correctly measure out your coffee depending on brew size.
 The machine’s thermal extraction also guarantees that your coffee will be as delicious as it should be.
 A fold-away milk frother helps make lattes, cappuccinos, and more.